Non-Resident Bank Accounts: Hidden Freeze Risks

 A growing number of solo founders operate business bank accounts in jurisdictions where they are not tax residents.
-The account was opened to support the entity structure, to access particular financial infrastructure, or simply because it was the easiest option available at the time.
+The account was opened to support the entity structure, to access particular financial infrastructure — platforms like Mercury, Wise Business, or Relay — or simply because it was the easiest option available at the time.

 The arrangement works.
 Funds flow in and out.
 The dashboard shows a healthy balance.
 Nothing suggests fragility.